VertebrateResequencing/vr-runner/README.md

     # chain includes a runner step named "step_name" which recognises the config
     # key "var_name", the default key can be overriden as:
     step_name/var_name: new value

+    # If multiple steps share the same config key, a comma-separated list of
+    # steps can be given or leave out the step name to set the key in all steps:
+    step1,step2/var_name: new value
+    var_name: new value

-    # Similarly, substrings in a runner's config file can be expanded.
+    # Also substrings in a runner's config file can be expanded.
 For example,
     # if the config contains the following key-value pair
     #   key => 'some $(value)',
     # the variable "$(value)" can be replaced with "new value":
     step_name/value: new value

-    # Note: if the project description does not specify the "step_name/value" key,
-    # the variable "$(value)" will be replaced with "value".

     # In order to preserve compactness of project descriptions yet allowing flexibility,
     # the runner's config files can use default values.
 For example, if the config
     # contains the following key-value pair